Our review articles earn a small amount of revenue from product purchases made through affiliate links

 • sunglasses

-• If you have a regular medicine, first aid such as medicine or band-aid
+• If you have any regular medications, bring first aid such as medicines and bandages

 • Best season: October to April (this photo was taken in March)